GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - Supports traditional file system permissions
   - managed with POSIX permissions, which allows you to set access control on a file-by-file and directory-by-directory basis

+## EFS Infrequent Access

+a storage class that provides price/performance that is cost-optimized for files not accessed every day, with storage prices up to 92% lower compared to Amazon EFS Standard.
+The EFS IA storage class costs only $0.025/GB-month

+To get started with EFS IA, simply enable EFS Lifecycle Management for your file system by selecting a lifecycle policy that matches your needs

 # AWS FSx for Lustre

 - Easy and cost effective to launch and run popular file systems